 Posterolateral corner injury of the knee can occur in isolation or with other internal derangements of the knee, particularly cruciate ligament injuries.
-The importance of injuries to the posterolateral ligamentous complex lies in the possible long term joint instability and cruciate graft failure if these are not identified and treated.
+The importance of injuries to the posterolateral ligamentous complex lies in the possible long-term joint instability and cruciate graft failure if these are not identified and treated.

 Trauma to the anteromedial tibia while in extension is a frequent cause of this type of injury by producing varus stress.
 Patients often present with symptoms due to associated cruciate ligament injury or peroneal nerve damage.
+Diagnosis is made by varus stress, dial, or reverse pivot shift tests.

 - lateral (fibular) collateral ligament

-- popliteus muscle
+- popliteus muscle and popliteofibular ligament complex

 - popliteofibular ligament